mosn/layotto/docs/en/start/state/start.md

 DeleteState succeeded.key:key2
 ```
 ### Next step
+#### What did this client Demo do?

-The client demo uses the golang version SDK provided by Layotto.
-The SDK is located in the `sdk` directory.
-Users can directly call the APIs provided by Layotto through the corresponding SDK.
+The demo client program uses the golang version SDK provided by Layotto, and calls Layotto's State API to add, delete, modify, and read status data.

+The sdk is located in the `sdk` directory, and users can call the API provided by Layotto through the sdk.

-Besides the SDK,you can also call Layotto server directly using grpc,which makes it easy for different language to interact with Layotto.
+In addition to using sdk, you can also interact with Layotto directly through grpc in any language you like.

+In fact, sdk is only a very thin package for grpc, using sdk is about equal to directly using grpc.

+#### Want to learn more about State API?
+What does the State API do, what problems it solves, and in what scenarios should I use it?

+If you have such confusion and want to know more details about State API, you can read [State API Usage Document](zh/api_reference/state/reference)

+#### Details later, let's continue to experience other APIs
+Explore other Quickstarts through the navigation bar on the left.